 The American Express® Gold Card is a charge card for those with good to excellent credit that rewards you for “everyday and extraordinary experiences.”
-Cardholders get 4x points at U.S. supermarkets on up to $25,000 a year in purchases (then 1X) and 4X Membership Rewards® points when you dine at restaurants worldwide, making this a card with solid rewards for foodies, professionals who charge lots of business meals and families who make frequent trips to grocery stores.
+Cardholders get 4x points at U.S. supermarkets on up to $25,000 a calendar year in purchases (then 1X) and 4X Membership Rewards® points when you dine at restaurants worldwide, including takeout and delivery, making this a card with solid rewards for foodies, professionals who charge lots of business meals and families who make frequent trips to grocery stores.

 American Express® Gold Card members also get 3x points for flights booked through amextravel.com or booked directly through airlines.
 Points can be redeemed for travel, gift cards, statement credits, shopping and charity donations.
 There is a $250 See Rates & Fees annual fee, but with the rewards like bonus points and a dining credit, you may be able to easily offset the fee with the rewards you rack up.